Bacup school worker recovers £40,000 for “manual handling accident”.

 We obtained expert medical evidence about our client’s serious back injury and details of her loss of earnings.

-We then helped her reach a settlement of £40,000 in compensation for her injuries.
+The local authority then agreed to negotiate, and we helped Shirley reach a settlement of £40,000 in compensation for her injuries.